f5devcentral/DevSecOps-Workshop/docs/class1/module3/lab1/lab1.rst

 * Modify this plan

   * line 12 - with your AKS server URL.
 You can find this URL in your kubeconfig file.
-  * line 49 - with your ACR registry.
+  * line 49 - with your NAP docker image.
 You can retrieve this fqdn from the module 1.

 * Commit and push the change to your GitHub